AyushGupta51379/MPhil-Thesis-Documents/README.md

 * Implemented deep learning models via CNN, VGG, Resnet, Mobilenet.
 Performed transfer learning using ImageNet
 * Developed an iterative machine learning (ML) technique to solve the complex issues in food waste recognition

+## MPhil-Thesis-Documents: From Aug 2022

+Degree: MPhil in Computer Science and Engineering from The Hong Kong University of Science and Technology (HKUST)

+Thesis Title: “Monitoring Food Waste in Restaurants Using Computer Vision and Data Visualization”

+The MPhil thesis of Ayush Gupta (author), completed at HKUST, is a testament to his extensive research conducted between 2020 and 2022.
+The focus of this work spans several areas, including Data Science, Machine Learning, and Software Engineering.
+While this thesis encapsulates the primary components of the research, it doesn't entirely encompass the full range of scientific and engineering efforts put forth by the author.

 ### Report and Presentation Uploaded